• Products

 UNDERSTANDING CASCADE VS PARALLEL

-When it comes to adding redundancy to your UPS or Inverter System, there are two main way to do it.
+When it comes to adding redundancy to your UPS or Inverter System, there are two main ways to do it.

 CASCADE

-The output of the UPS A is fed into the bypass input of UPS B as shown in the drawing.
+The output of UPS A is fed into the bypass input of UPS B as shown in the drawing below.
 In the event that UPS B should malfunction, UPS A is always in a hot-standby position.
 In the extremely rare event that both units fail, the load will be transferred to the bypass source to maintain power to critical loads.

 PROS: The transfer is natural to the design of the UPS.
 Provides very high reliability and maximum redundancy as four total power sources are available to the critical loads: